JanCimWay/soul-food/README.md

  * Returning visitor goals:
    * Find the restaurant working hours
-   * In the galerry section make a potential chouice for the meal
+   * In the gallery section make a potential chouice for the meal

  * Frequent visitor goals:
    * Make the choice of the meal, not only based on the pictures, but as well based on the recipies how they are made - the process and the ingridients!